Short & Long-Term Effects of Xanax® (Alprazolam)

 Xanax Addiction Treatment in Kansas City

 If your Xanax addiction is keeping you from experiencing the life you want, our team is ready to help you become sober.
-At Empowered Recovery Center in Kansas City, our experienced and compassionate addiction professionals can help you learn new strategies to deal with anxiety, trauma, and any other underlying issues driving your addiction.
+At Empowered Recovery Kansas City, our experienced and compassionate addiction professionals can help you learn new strategies to deal with anxiety, trauma, and any other underlying issues driving your addiction.

 We offer a variety of rehab programs that can be customized to best fit your needs.
 From partial hospitalization programs to intensive outpatient and standard outpatient programs, we can help you choose the treatment option that will be most impactful for you.